fheinke/ESP8266-MQTT_with_SSL/README.md

 # ESP8266-MQTT_with_SSL
-Example Sketch how to connect your ESP8266 with an SSL Secured MQTT Broker.

 ### Description
 This Sketch is just an example, to show you how to set up a secure MQTT Connection to your own MQTT Broker.
 My Test Broker is secured with an User and Password plus SSL Certificate.